 Change from Magnetic strip to Chip and PIN

+If for any reason you are still using magnetic strip cards, change it to the chip and PIN type.
 To check whether your current ATM cards is chip and PIN, chip and PIN ATM cards have golden connectors similar to your mobile phone SIM card.

 Cover-up when entering your PIN at ATM